 Okay, we all might think that being a workaholic, is the same as being a high performer, but they’re actually nothing alike.

-We know it’s both looks like hard work, yet there is a big difference between both of it.
+We know it’s both looks like hard work, yet there is a big difference between both of them.
 The biggest difference is how the person feels on the inside about who they are in relationships with their work.

 Someone who is a high performer works hard in a healthy environment and healthy sustainable, where this person feels happy.
 A workaholic, on the other hand, works hard in an unhealthy environment unhealthy sustainable ways and feel unhappy.
 A workaholic usually suffers from a burnout.